Nek5000/nekRS/README.md

 You may have to adjust the example launch scripts `nrsmpi/nrsbmpi` to your environment.

 ## Performance Considerations
-For good performance a GPU with a high memory bandwidth and FP64-support (in hardware) is required.
+For good performance a GPU with a high memory bandwidths and FP64-support (in hardware) is required.
-Most desktop/gaming GPUs do not meet this requirements.
+Most desktop/gaming GPUs do not meet these requirements.
 It is recommended to pin MPI-tasks (using e.g. numactl) to ensure the correct CPU/GPU binding.
 Moreover a GPU enabled MPI implementation (if available set OGS_MPI_SUPPORT=1) should be used.